 2) Full disclosure

 Dealerships must provide the buyer with all the information about the vehicle’s history and condition.
-If you are buying a used vehicle, ask for or purchase history report, CarProof and Collision Records and demand the car to be inspected by your trusted mechanic.
+If you are buying a used vehicle, ask for or purchase a history report, CarProof and Collision Records and demand the car to be inspected by your trusted mechanic.

 3) Cancellation rights